-The HRA Income & Expenditure Account shows a surplus for the year of £54.7m.
+The HRA Income & Expenditure Account shows a surplus for the year of £64.8m.
 This surplus is then adjusted to reflect any statutory overrides to accounting practice in order to produce a reported financial position which directly impacts on council house rent payers.
-For 2018/19 the statutory overrides amounted to a debit to the HRA of £56.9m, resulting in a net reduction in revenue reserves for the HRA of £2.2m (compared to a reduction of £4.0m in 2017/18).
+For 2019/20 the statutory overrides amounted to a debit to the HRA of £67.7m, resulting in a net reduction in revenue reserves for the HRA of £3.0m (compared to a reduction of £2.2m in 2018/19).
 This movement largely relates to the planned use of reserves set aside in previous years.
+However the level of revenue contribution to fund capital expenditure was £2.9m lower than planned, offsetting net variations in revenue income and expenditure.
+Further details can be found in the outturn report presented to Executive Board on 24th June 2020.

-The most significant factor in the difference between the accounting surplus of £54.7m shown on the HRA for 2018/19 and the reduction in revenue reserves of £2.2m is a transfer of £34.8m to the Major Repairs Reserve, setting aside money to fund future capital expenditure on council house repairs and to repay debt.
-The HRA Income and Expenditure account also includes an

-£11.9m credit which reflects increases in the value of dwellings, reversing the impact of impairments charged in previous years.
+The most significant factor in the difference between the accounting surplus of £64.8m shown on the HRA for 2019/20 and the reduction in revenue reserves of £3.0m is a transfer of £27.8m to the Major Repairs Reserve, setting aside money to fund future capital expenditure on council house repairs and to repay debt.
+The HRA Income and Expenditure account also includes an £27.4m credit which reflects increases in the value of dwellings, reversing the impact of impairments charged in previous years.
 This credit is transferred to statutory capital reserves and does not impact on HRA reserves, as impairment on dwellings is not required to be funded by tenants.

-Overall the HRA reserves stand at £21.9m as at 31st March 2019 (£24.1m as at 31st March 2018). £6.5m of this sum represents the HRA general reserve; this is deemed to be a prudent level based on the council's risk based reserves strategy.
-The remaining £15.4m HRA reserve represents amounts identified as necessary to fund specific future costs, £9.7m of which is being held to fund the future costs of Housing PFI schemes.
+Overall the HRA reserves stand at £18.9m as at 31st March 2020 (£21.9m as at 31st March 2019). £6.5m of this sum represents the HRA general reserve; this is deemed to be a prudent level based on the council's risk based reserves strategy.
+The remaining £12.4m HRA reserve represents amounts identified as necessary to fund specific future costs, £7.5m of which is being held to fund the future costs of Housing PFI schemes.
 Full details of the purpose of the remaining balance of the HRA reserve are shown in the explanatory note H4.